1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 This declares that the object is a transcript.
 Like `id`, you will see that almost everything has a `type` declaration.

 > *Technical aside*: the entire data model is monomorphic, in the sense that the type of data appearing anywhere in the document is always predictable without referencing a `type` value.
 However, we include the `type` property because it is required by JSON-LD.
-It also enables better error messaging and makes the JSON document more human readable.
+It also enables better error messaging and makes the JSON document more humanly readable.

 Go ahead and try adding some more fields to your user and issuer: